jady-lima/Jady-Lima/README.md

 </h1>

 <h3>About me</h3>
-<p>Hi, I’m Jady, an undergraduate student pursuing a Bachelor's in Information Technology at UFRN-IMD.
-I started programming in 2017 during high school at IFRN, where I first encountered Python.
-Since then, I have been learning new technologies and continuously improving my skills.
-My primary interest lies in back-end development.
-Recently, I’ve also started exploring mobile programming with Flutter, and I'm excited to delve into this new area alongside my focus on back-end development.</p>
+<p>Hello!
+I’m Jady, a Bachelor’s student in Information Technology at UFRN-IMD.
+My programming journey began in 2017 with Python during high school at IFRN, and since then, I've been expanding my knowledge in various technologies.
+My main focus is back-end development, where I work primarily with Java and Spring Boot.
+Recently, I’ve started exploring mobile development using Flutter, as well as diving into data analysis.
+I’m always eager to learn and take on new challenges, constantly striving to improve my skills.</p>

 <h3>Studying</h3>
 <div>